 Zagreb restaurant scene is constantly changing, and for the most part, improving all the time.
 However, it's not always easy to recommend restaurants in Zagreb, as some of them shine for a year or two, just to completely disappear the following year.

-We've seen it happen with Prasac, former restaurant in Upper town, 5/4 restaurant in downtown, or Yellow Submarine, a great burger place that we loved, and then judged it a total flop on our last visit there.
-However, below we list few of our fave eateries in Zagreb, which we hope will be around for quiet long time making superb food.
+We've seen it happen with Prasac, a former restaurant in Upper Town, or a 5/4 restaurant downtown.
+However, below we list a few of our fave eateries in Zagreb, which we hope will be around for quite a long time making superb food.

 Best bars in Zagreb

 … for wine

 … for coffee